SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/01-Components-Overview.md

 # Component Syntax

-Components names always start with PascalCase.
+Component's names always start with PascalCase.

 Tags must be closed otherwise our code will not compile.